 Have you ever tried to run an ad, only to have it rejected by Facebook?
-It’s a lot more common than you’d think!
+You can blame the Facebook advertising policy.
 The ability to advertise on the Facebook advertising platform comes with rules and, although I hate to say it, rules aren’t necessarily a bad thing.
 From a consumer standpoint, seeing offensive ads, a block of condensed text in an image, or a misleading image that looks like a video with a play button, will most likely leave a bad taste in just about anybody’s mouth.

 Recently, Facebook increased its efforts to limiting links to low-quality web pages.
 What does this mean?
 Basically, any ad (or organic Facebook post) leading to a webpage with a never-ending stream of pop-ups and ads for x-rated and malicious content will see a substantial decrease in reach and, in turn, a nosedive in CTR.
 This is similar to another recent update from Facebook to reduce clickbait headlines.
 Just like their efforts to limit links to low-quality webpages, Facebook will limit distribution of posts with “clickbaity” or spammy headlines.
 In short: say goodbye to those catchy and shocking headlines (and you won’t believe why!!!).

 Why is this all happening?
 Simple: People don’t want to be misled.